Table 1 shows one common parking brake related problems of the 2003 Hyundai Tiburon.

 |Parking Brake problems||

 In October 2009 I purchased a 2003 Hyundai Tiburon for my son.
 The car was placed in the garage until my son turned 16 on March 8, 2010.
 We only have put less than 100 miles on the car from the date of purchase to find out that the rear brakes were not working also causing the emergency brake not to lock in.
 The vehicle was purchased at crest Honda in nashville, TN.
 They also proceeded to sell me an extended warranty which was suppose to cover for brakes, however when I took it to a Hyundai service center they contacted the extended warranty company and they would not cover for the brakes to be repaired as they were after market brakes on the car.
 It is clearly obvious that this car was not inspected by crest Honda prior to my purchase.
 I have read similar complaints on the internet about crest Honda and customers having faulty brakes on used cars that they purchase from them.
 We are fortunate that we noticed the problem with the emergency brake as the mechanic told me that the rear brakes were not catching and only the front brakes were operational on the car.
-It was Mar.
-22, 2010 when this parking brake issue occurred.